GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 <a name="TESTCOMP"></a>
 ### Compatibility Testing
 -   The Website was tested on Google Chrome, Firefox and Safari browsers.
+-   Test Edge
+-   Site will not load in IE11
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone6, iPad8.
 -   Used Lighthouse to identify areas on improvement which are documented below in Fixed Bugs after Testing.